 All members of staff have been trained to support the Sentence Toolkit for teachers, which is used from Foundation Stage to Year 6.
 This supports both grammar and writing across the school.
 We use group and individual targets to assess pupil’s progress.
 Teachers’ marking will help to extend children’s learning and shape their next steps.
 As teachers we all model and teach the same letter formation throughout the school for our handwriting.
 This can be seen on display in all classes.

 Progression in phonics is key to the daily teaching in learning in FS and KS1.
 We follow the Letters and Sounds Systematic Synthetic Phonics programme.
 This is taught through games, songs, actions and repetition, supported by decodable phonics reading books.
 Reading books are sent home regularly for either your child to read, or be read to, supported by you.
 The positive comments from parents and carers can be written in the Home School Diary.
 We use these to assess your child’s progress.
 Group reading also takes place in classes from KS1 and further developed in KS2.
 Homework is organised by each class teacher to reflect our agreed Teaching and Learning Policy.

-From October 2015 we will be introducing the Accelerated Reader programme for Key Stage 2, to support breadth and enjoyment of reading across Key Stage 2.
+In October 2015 we introduced the Accelerated Reader programme for Key Stage 2, to support breadth and enjoyment of reading across Key Stage 2.

 In 2017/18, as at the end of June, we’ve read 1791 books – that’s nearly 20,000,000 words!